bairblog/bairblog.github.io/_posts/2018-08-06-recurrent.md

 shed light onto the trade-offs between sequence models.
 How much memory is really needed to perform well on common sequence benchmarks?
-What are the expressivity trade-offs between truncated RNNs (which can be considered feed-forward) and the convolutional models that are in popular use?
-Why can feed-forward networks perform as well as unstable RNNs in practice?
+What are the expressivity trade-offs between truncated RNNs (which can be considered feed-forward) and the widely-used convolutional models?

 Answering these questions is a step towards building a theory that can both explain the strengths and limitations of our current methods and give guidance about how to choose between different classes of models in concrete settings.

-[^1]: The Transformer isn't strictly a feed-forward model in the style described above (since it doesn't make the $k$ step conditional independence assumption), but it is not really a recurrent model because it doesn't maintain a hidden state.
+[^1]: The Transformer isn't strictly a feed-forward model in the style described above (since it doesn't make the $k$ step conditional independence assumption), but is not really a recurrent model because it doesn't maintain a hidden state.